annkvth/adventofcode2023/README.md

 part 1: find galaxy symbols after expanding input --> python, numpy arrays, re-insert rows to expand

 part 2: don't duplicate rows, instead use x to mark which should be expanded --> just add expansion when summing

+## Day 12:
+part 1: find all possible combinations that match spring-pattern --> C++, recursion for pattern expansion

+part 2: ... shoud have written part 1 spring-group-based instead of pattern based! need a new plan...